brittpinder/ios-reference/uikit/autolayout/notes.md

 ## StackView

-* Allow for fewer constraints
-* `stackView.addArrangedSubView()`
-* Alignment
-	* Top (horizontal stackview)
-	* Bottom (horizontal stackview)
-	* Leading (vertical stackview)
-	* Trailing (vertical stackview)
-	* Center
-	* Fill (default)
-* A stackview is a container.
-It has no intrinsic content size of its own.
-It derives its size from its contents
-* Everything inside needs to be intrinsically content sized
-* How you pin a stackview affects the internal custom views' behaviour
 * Adding padding to a stackview:
 	* `stackView.isLayoutMarginsRelativeArrangement = true`
 	* `stackView.directionalLayoutMargins = NSDirectionalEdgeInsets(top: 40, leading: 16, bottom: 40, trailing: -16)`